ystv/ystv-sports-graphics/docs/00-getting-started.md

 ## Couchbase Server

-Couchbase is the database that we use for storing event data.
+Couchbase Server is the database that we use for storing event data.
 For this example we'll install it using Docker, though you can install it [directly](https://www.couchbase.com/downloads) (except on a M1 MacBook where Docker is the only way currently).

 First, create a volume to keep the data around between restarts: